What are the Important Dividend Dates?

 1. Declaration Date

-The declaration date is the date at which the board of directors announces and approves the payment of dividend.
-The declaration date includes the size of the dividend being issued and outlines the record date and payment date.
+The declaration date is the date on which the board of directors announces and approves the payment of a dividend.
+The declaration includes the size of the dividend being issued and outlines the record date and payment date.

 For example: On October 18, 2018 (declaration date), Coca-Cola Co. declared a dividend of $0.3900 per share (size of dividend) payable on December 14, 2018 (payment date) to shareholders of record as of November 30, 2018 (record date).